ParsaMK/LLM-Extractor/README.md

-The code is run in a docker environment.
-To build the container run "docker compose up --build" and to connect to bash run "docker compose exec dev-env bash".
-Put your pdf files in a folder named PDFs and run parser.py to get the text files inside another folder named processed_texts.
-Now you can choose each of the texts inside the extractor.py file and extract the information running the code.

---Warning: In order to access openAI's API you'd need a key.
-It's recommended to add a file called .env and add the key inside it.
+# Project Overview

+This project provides a streamlined workflow for extracting and processing text from PDF files and then using it to extract structured information with the help of OpenAI's API.
+The code is designed to run in a Dockerized environment for consistency and ease of use.

+---

+## How to Use

+1. **Set Up the Docker Environment**
+   - Build the Docker container by running:
+     ```bash
+     docker compose up --build
+     ```
+   - To access the container's bash, use:
+     ```bash
+     docker compose exec dev-env bash
+     ```

+2. **Prepare Your Files**
+   - Place your PDF files in a folder named `PDFs` (create the folder in the project directory if it doesn't already exist).

+3. **Run the Parser**
+   - Execute `parser.py` to process the PDFs.
+   - The extracted text will be saved as individual files inside a folder named `processed_texts`.

+4. **Extract Information**
+   - Open `extractor.py` to select one of the processed text files.
+   - Run the script to extract the desired information.

+---

+## Important Notes

+- **OpenAI API Key**
+  - To use OpenAI's API, you'll need an API key.
+  - It is recommended to create a `.env` file in the project directory and store your API key securely inside it as follows:
+    ```env
+    OPENAI_API_KEY=your_key_here
+    ```

+- Make sure you have proper access and permissions for the API key to ensure seamless integration.

+---

+This setup ensures a clean and efficient way to handle and process financial product documents.
+Happy coding!